 You also don’t only have to eat chicken breasts, especially if they’re not on sale.
 Be on the lookout for chicken thighs, which you can almost always find at low prices.

-Some of the best sides for bulking up are beans.
+Some of the best sides for bulking up on a budget are beans.
 If you want the most nutrition and fewer amounts of sodium, you’ll want to get the dry, hard beans and cook them at home.
 I understand that this isn’t always possible.

 If you’re pressed for time, just get the microwavable or canned beans.

 So, why should you eat this amazing legume?
 For one, beans contain a lot of protein per serving.
 They’re also rich in fiber, which you’re going to be thankful for when it’s bathroom time.

 Another popular bulking side is rice.
 If there’s a little wiggle room in your budget, go ahead and buy the instant rice to save time.
 If not, you can get uncooked rice for an incredibly low cost.

 This food is actually one of the least expensive regarding cost vs nutritional value and calories.

-With that in mind, you might be wondering if brown rice or white rice is better for bulking up.
+With that in mind, you might be wondering if brown rice or white rice is better for bulking up on a budget.
 Fortunately, both types of rice can help you gain weight.
 But if you’re interested in the healthier option, brown rice will be your best bet.

 Spending so much time talking about bulking foods might be making you a little thirsty.
 If you’re looking for the closest thing to a perfect bulking beverage, get some whole milk.
 This type of milk contains the most fat, calories, and protein.